Andrew Painter (baseball): Professional career

 The Philadelphia Phillies selected Painter in the first round, with the 13th overall selection, of the 2021 Major League Baseball draft.
 He signed with the Phillies for a bonus of $3.9 million.
 He made his professional debut with the Rookie-level Florida Complex League Phillies with whom he threw six scoreless innings with 12 strikeouts for the season.

 Painter opened the 2022 season with the Clearwater Threshers of the Single-A Florida State League.
-After nine starts in which he went 1-1 with a 1.40 ERA, 69 strikeouts, and 16 walks over 38 2/3 innings, he was promoted to the Jersey Shore BlueClaws of the High-A South Atlantic League in early June.
+After nine starts in which he went 1–1 with a 1.40 ERA, 69 strikeouts, and 16 walks over 38 2/3 innings, he was promoted to the Jersey Shore BlueClaws of the High-A South Atlantic League in early June.
 On August 14, he was promoted to the Reading Fightin Phils of the Double-A Eastern League after starting eight games and posting a 0.98 ERA with 49 strikeouts over 36 2/3 innings with the BlueClaws.
-Over five starts with Reading, he went 2-1 with a 2.54 ERA and 37 strikeouts over 28 1/3 innings.
-He finished the 2022 season with a combined 6-2 record, 1.56 ERA, and 155 strikeouts over 103 2/3 innings between the three teams, with a WHIP of 0.887, and the Phillies named him their Minor League Player of the Year.
+Over five starts with Reading, he went 2–1 with a 2.54 ERA and 37 strikeouts over 28 1/3 innings.
+He finished the 2022 season with a combined 6–2 record, 1.56 ERA, 0.887 WHIP, and 155 strikeouts over 103 2/3 innings between the three teams.
+The Phillies named him their Minor League Player of the Year.

-On March 10, 2023, Painter was shut down for four weeks after being diagnosed with a proximal ulnar collateral ligament sprain in his right elbow.
+Entering the 2023 season, Painter was a consensus top 15 prospect in baseball.
+However, on March 10, he was shut down after being diagnosed with a proximal ulnar collateral ligament sprain in his right elbow.
+On July 25, Painter underwent Tommy John surgery in Los Angeles, never having pitched in a competitive game in 2023.

+Painter did not play a minor league game in 2024 while recovering from surgery, but did play with the Glendale Desert Dogs of the Arizona Fall League, being named the league's pitcher of the year award.

+Painter returned to Clearwater for the first month of the 2025 season, and was then promoted to the Lehigh Valley IronPigs of the Triple-A International League.
+He was selected to represent the Phillies at the 2025 All-Star Futures Game at Truist Park.
+Over 26 starts for the season, Painter went 5-8 with a 5.26 ERA and 123 strikeouts over 118 innings.